Confidential · Internal Workshop Use Only

 Out of scope for now, either not feasible, dependent on other changes first, or lower priority than other items.
 Document the decision and the reason.

-Prioritised recommendation list, every item classified as DO NOW, PLAN, or PARK
+Prioritised recommendation list confirmed: DO NOW, PLAN, PARK

 Confidential · Internal Workshop Use Only · March 2026